wang-zidu/3DDFA-V3/README.md

 ## News

+* [08/01/2024] We provide a fast CPU renderer based on [face3d](https://github.com/yfeng95/face3d).
+It is capable of performing rendering inference functions similar to nvdiffrast.
 * [06/14/2024] We provide a fast version based on [MobileNet-V3](https://arxiv.org/abs/1905.02244), which achieves similar results to the ResNet-50 version at a higher speed.
 Please note that if your environment supports ResNet-50, we still strongly recommend using the ResNet-50 version.
 (The MobileNet-V3 version is still under testing, and we may update it further in the future.)

 ## Getting Started